Updated May 4, 2023

-1. You will learn about ten time-consuming and costly mistakes that can be avoided.
+1. You will learn ten time-consuming and costly mistakes that can be avoided.

 2. You will learn from my business experiences about understanding these mistakes.

-3. You will learn why it is so important to learn from these mistakes, and then figuring out how to fix them.
+3. You will learn why it is so important to learn from these mistakes and then figure out how to fix them.

 Mistake # 1.
 Making Absurd Forecasts

 Mistake # 2.
-Relying On One Client Or One Product
+Relying on One Client or Product

-Ideally, you should be striving to bring in a variety of clients of different sizes, industries, and demographics.
-And, you should also be developing a variety of services and products that can be sold to these same clients.
-This variety is what will save your company when market conditions and consumer behavior changes.
+Ideally, you should strive to bring in clients of different sizes, industries, and demographics.
+And you should also be developing various services and products to sell to these clients.
+This variety will save your company when market conditions and consumer behaviors change.

 Too many businesses start up without ever asking these questions.
-That’s a very big mistake.
-If you want to build a successful business – one that you can be proud of, and that also gives you a steady stream of income – then you must answer these questions before you start your new business.
+That is a huge mistake.
+If you want to build a successful business – one that you can be proud of and that also gives you a steady stream of income – then you must answer these questions before you start your new business.

 Mistake # 4.
 Not Doing Enough Marketing

-You must expect that your start-up costs will be much more than you initially planned on spending.
-A one-person small-business might have little or no start-up costs.
+You must expect your start-up costs to be much more than you initially planned.
+A one-person small business might have little or no start-up costs.
 This type of business can become profitable immediately.

-But if you’re going to need an office, machinery, employees, supplies, etc., your start-up costs can easily soar past what you initially planned on.
-And if you don’t have enough money to pay these start-up costs, or don’t figure out a way around them, you could be prevented from getting past the break-even point for profitability.
+But, if you need an office, machinery, employees, supplies, etc., your start-up costs can quickly soar past what you initially planned.
+And, if you don’t have enough money to pay these start-up costs or do not figure out a way around them, you will not get past the break-even point for profitability.

-This isn’t an issue if you’re a one-person business.
-But as soon as you start working with others, like partners, spouses, employees, and sub-contractors, you need to share the decision-making power.
-As the owner of the business you’ll certainly have the last word.
+This mistake is not an issue if you are a one-person business.
+But, as soon as you start working with others, like partners, spouses, employees, and sub-contractors, you must share the decision-making power.

-And as the owner your overall vision is what is the most important.
-But you need to convey your vision to everyone else that you work with, so that you’re all on the same page.
-Getting others involved in your decision-making process and collaborating on ideas will make your business much stronger.
+But you must convey your vision to everyone you work with to be on the same page.
+Getting others involved in your decision-making process and collaborating on ideas will make your business more robust and prosperous.

 Mistake # 8.
 Not Anticipating Your Customers’ Needs

-Anticipating what services or products your current customers will need after your initial sale can greatly increase your company’s sales.
-It’ll also create a greater bond between you and your customers.
+Anticipating what services or products your current customers will need after your initial sale can significantly increase your company’s sales.
+It will also create a greater bond between you and your customers.
 Let’s say, for example, that you install HVAC systems in residential homes.

-You can easily return every Spring and Fall to do a tune-up, change filters, etc., on the system and charge $200 for about 20 minutes of work.
-The customer will be grateful that you show up each season, take good care of their system, and keep it running perfectly.
+You can quickly return every Spring and Fall to do a tune-up, change filters, etc., on the system and charge $200 (e.g., $50/parts and $150/labor) for about 30 minutes of work.
+The customer will be grateful you show up each season, take good care of their system, and keep it running perfectly.

-They get to see you in person and chat with you.
-You then ask them to give your business card to other homeowners, neighbors, friends, and relatives that might be looking for HVAC work in their own home.
-You get to keep your customer happy, make an emotional connection with them, and go home with $200 in your pocket.
-If you didn’t come back every Spring and Fall, the customer would need to find someone else to take care of their HVAC system.
+They get to see you in action and chat with you.
+You then ask them to give your business card to other homeowners, neighbors, friends, and relatives looking for HVAC work.
+You get to keep your customers happy, connect emotionally with them, and go home with a $150 profit.
+If you didn’t come back every Spring and Fall, the customer would need someone else to take care of their HVAC system.

-Starting a business will take up a huge amount of your time.
-Even if you start a small, part-time business, you will expend a lot of time and effort to get it going and keep it growing.
+Starting a business will take up a considerable amount of your time.
+Even if you create a small, part-time business, you will expend much time and effort to get it going and keep it growing.
 But the more time and effort you put into it, the more you will get out of it.

 Therefore, you better choose a business that you love to work on.
-The more that you like what you are doing will make it much easier – even make it a joy – to be spending so much time, effort, and money, on building your business.
+The more you enjoy what you are doing, the more it will make it much easier – even make it a joy – to spend so much time, effort, and money on building your business.

 Mistake # 10.
 Ignoring Your Customers

-With all of that said, please feel free to completely ignore this advice, or listen to it and keep in the back of your mind while you’re starting your new business.
-But just don’t let the fear of making mistakes, costly or not, to deter you from starting your new business.
-Making mistakes, and understanding why you made them, and learning how to fix them and avoid them in the future, truly will be your greatest teacher.
+Do not let the fear of making mistakes, costly or not, deter you from starting your new business.
+Accept that you will make mistakes.
+We all do.
+How you deal with those mistakes will make you a success or failure.
+Making mistakes, understanding why you made them, and learning how to fix them and avoid them in the future, indeed, will be your most outstanding teacher.

-1. What kind of mistakes did you make when first starting out in business?
+1. What kind of mistakes did you make when starting a business?